brownag/SOILmilaR/README.md

 Depending on the context of where these soils occur within the mapunit, one may opt to further combine (or perhaps split out) unique conditions as the pertain to unique soil properties, landforms, and vegetation.

+Also, perhaps some of the rating functions could be adjusted.
+If Beta and Gamma appear too similar, the rating groups that split coarse and fine loamy could be combined.